Web application hosting guidance

 Registration and Authentication

-Any project wishing to provide registration or authentication services to its viewers must utilize the PBS Universal Authentication Service.
+Any project wishing to provide registration or authentication services to its viewers must utilize PBS Account.

 Plug-in Introductory Text